-Check website for current hours: www.hagerstowncc.edu/student-services/cpa

-Career Program Achievers (CPA) is dedicated to providing support services to students pursuing a career program at HCC.
-Students must be pelleligible and identified as independent on the FAFSA.
+Website: www.hagerstowncc.edu/student-services/cpa Career Program Achievers (CPA) is dedicated to providing support services to students pursuing a career program at HCC.
+Students must be pelleligible, 24 plus years old, or an independent student as determined by the FAFSA.
 CPA aims to support students through advising, educational stipends, book vouchers and interview preparation.
 For more information on this program or to apply, visit the website.